carolynf-1/ocean_chem_lesson/README.md

 # ocean_chem_lesson
-Lesson plan an curriculum development for basic ocean chemistry.
+Lesson plan and curriculum development for basic ocean chemistry.

+The lesson is geared towards chemistry students in grades 9 - 12 in Washington state schools.